escobard/cloud-apps/README.md

 ## Pull Requests

-Each pull request must pass a manual check from another contributor and all automated tests.
+Each pull request must pass a review from another contributor and all automated tests.

 ## Useful links